kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Goals

-- Job controller automatically creates `Workload` and `PodGroup` objects for Jobs that require gang scheduling.
+- Job controller automatically creates `Workload` and `PodGroup` objects for Jobs that require gang scheduling
+- Support opt-out mechanism to define when Job controller skips creating `Workload` and `PodGroup` objects
-- Job with `parallelism > 1` will use `GangSchedulingPolicy` with `minCount = parallelism`
+- Use`GangSchedulingPolicy` with `minCount = parallelism` for Jobs with `parallelism > 1`, `completionMode: Indexed`, and `parallelism = completions`.
-- Jobs that don't qualify for gang scheduling will use `BasicSchedulingPolicy`
+- Jobs that don't qualify for gang scheduling will use `BasicSchedulingPolicy` and still get `Workload` and `PodGroup` objects created.
-- Ensure proper ordering of Workload/PodGroup creation before pods creation
+- Ensure proper ordering of `Workload` and `PodGroup` creation before pods creation
 - Existing Jobs without gang scheduling continue to work normally

 ### Non-Goals

 - Supporting dynamic changes to `minCount` or gang membership at runtime
 - Complex workload structures with multiple nested PodGroups are not supported in alpha.
+- Support for scaling up/down gang scheduling Jobs is not supported in alpha.

 ## Proposal
 > This KEP depends on: